 Localising your application with GNU gettext takes a little effort but

-project root directory that contains all the localisation info.
+project root directory for all the localisation info.

-POTFILES.
-It lists all the source files that gettext should scan in order to find strings to translate.
+File that lists all the source files that gettext should scan in order to find strings to translate.
 The syntax of the file is one line per source file and the line must contain the relative path from source root.
 A sample POTFILES might look like this.

 src/file1.c src/file2.c src/subdir/file3.c include/mything/somefile.h